 Starting in 1995, international rights organizations such as Human Rights Watch began reporting the Sudanese Civil War was causing a widespread abduction of civilians and slavery of rebels captured by the pro-government militias.

-Although the Sudanese government disputed these charges, studies also showed hundreds of thousands of civilians were missing after massive genocide in Southern Sudan.
+But studies also showed hundreds of thousands of civilians were missing after massive genocide in Southern Sudan.